-- If no Vision Mātauranga theme is identified in Section 2, the total page limit for this section is five pages, with no set limit for each section within this. - If one or more Vision Mātauranga theme is identified in Section 2, the total page limit for this section is six pages, with no set limit for each section within this.
+- If no Vision Mātauranga theme is identified in Section 2, the total page limit for this section is five pages, with no set limit for each section within this.
+Section 3d should be deleted from the template. - If one or more Vision Mātauranga theme is identified in Section 2, the total page limit for this section is six pages, with no set limit for each section within this.